NAME

 dbopen(3),

-this manual page describes only the hash
+this manual page describes only the hash specific

 information.

-data structure is an extensible,
+The hash data structure is an extensible,

 dynamic hashing scheme.